Average Reaction Time by Age

 Gamer Reaction Time vs Average

 Regular gaming genuinely trains your visual processing, not just your ability to read situations and anticipate.
+Tools like the aim trainer target exactly this kind of training.
 There's a real difference between those two things, and it matters when you're looking at raw test scores.

 Here's where different player types typically land: